The National Psychology Training Consortium (NPTC)…

 Communications and Intern Relations Coordinator

-Ms. Richardson earned her master’s degree in Technical and Professional Writing from Missouri State University in August of 2019.
-She joined the NPTC team in August 2021 and has been helping to further develop the consortium’s marketing materials and expand social media presence.
+Mrs. Richardson earned her master’s degree in Technical and Professional Writing from Missouri State University in August of 2019.
+She joined the NPTC team in August 2021 and has been helping to develop the consortium’s marketing materials and expand its social media presence.
 She also coordinates the consortium’s monthly regional newsletters and assists with data collection for annual reporting and board reports.

 Amber Bartley